 After so many places explored and experienced its culture, it is time for Kitty Hawk to show what she got inside her brain and that is to be a detective in the land of Europe.

 Kitty Hawk and the Tragedy of the R.M.S Titanic is the 4th book of Kitty Hawk Flying Detective Agency series.
 It has 56 chapters with a prologue and two epilogues that have 3 different locations around Europe.
 I can say that among the books that I have read, this might be one of those stories that are full of intrigues.
 Titanic is not new to me since I have watched the movie myself but what it amazed me is the mix and match of fiction and nonfiction.
 It is hard to distinguish which among the stories are true and which is not so better start researching while reading at the same time.
-Other than Titanic, it also tackles about the British Museum, Jack the Ripper and different hieroglyphics that really caught my attention.
+Other than Titanic, it also tackles the British Museum, Jack the Ripper and different hieroglyphics that really caught my attention.

 In fact, I was really overwhelmed with the story itself so sometimes, I can’t easily find what it lacks.
 Though I love every chapter of it, I felt a bit disappointed about what the treasure is.
-But if you will look it into other perspective, you will realize that it is more than just a treasure.
+But if you will look it into another perspective, you will realize that it is more than just a treasure.

 Recommended to those who are an avid reader of Sherlock Holmes stories and want to know the other controversies behind the popular unsinkable ship, the Titanic!